Dustdevil Diversity Spotlight: Dr. Marivic Torregosa

 Tell us about yourself, where you are from and what you do here at TAMIU?

 I came from one of the islands in the Philippines called Bohol.
-I am one of the nursing faculty at the College of Nursing and presently serving as the Interim Dean.
+I am one of the nursing faculty at the College of Nursing and presently serving as Dean.

 Tell us about your experience living here and integrating into the Laredo community.